Can you afford that loan you’re about to take out?

 - Make your repayments on time.
 Not doing this will see late repayment and default fees added onto the amount you owe.
 This can send you further into debt.

 - Get in contact with your lender if you’re having trouble making repayments.
-This can help you avoid the fees mentioned above that you’ll be charged for paying later.
+This can help you avoid the fees mentioned above that you’ll be charged for paying late.
 Lenders are usually willing to help and able to sort out payment plans with you if you run into trouble, so they should be your first point of call.

-- Don’t take out several short term loans at once.
-If you already have a short term loan and have not completely repaid it, do not apply for another loan.
+- Don’t take out several short-term loans at once.
+If you already have a short-term loan and have not completely repaid it, do not apply for another loan.
 This can make your repayments unmanageable and send you into a debt spiral that can be difficult to get out of.

-By working out a budget and organizing your finances, and only applying for as much of a loan as you need, you’re on the way to managing your loan and getting it repaid on time, comfortably.
+By working out a budget, organizing your finances and only applying for as much of a loan as you need, you’re on the way to managing your loan and getting it repaid on time, comfortably.

 A short-term loan can quickly get expensive if you’re unable to pay it back on time.
 While they’re faster than most other types of financing, taking the time to consider what you can afford can help you save and avoid getting caught in a cycle of debt.